woupiestek/rlox/log.md

 For the compilers: a stack of &mut where each Compiler lives somewhere on the stack.
 The deeper in the stack, the longer the lifetime.
 I cannot explain this to rustc yet, if it is possible.
 The lifetime bounds only allow 'outlive'.

+### LoxStrings

+To do the hashset thing, Eq and Hash are needed on `Obj<String>`.
+I was think Rlox should just allocate everything in one go, inclusing the space for the charaters of the string, but Clox doesn't function that way.

+HashSet with normal Strings does the job: storing the hashcodes with the strings is not necessary.

+### constants

+Each time a script access a global variable, a constant is added to the chunk, and there is no dead code analysis.
+The string_equals benchmark therefore fails.

 ## 2023-06-02